picsldev/pyerp/README.md

 | 18 | academy | - | - | - | - | - | - |
 | 19 | forum | - | - | - | - | - | - |

+if you want to help send me email: mfalcon@ynext.cl

 # Rules for Developers
 1- all apps with namespace urls.py